-- Costs Most video conference service providers, require the host or organiser to have a paid account.
-Typically, the attendees do not need to have a paid account and they can register and join the mediation for free.
-This is the case with all CEDR mediations. - Downloading Software most video conferencing providers require you to download software.
-If your hardware is issued by your employer, check with your system administrator as early as possible if your system supports the download. - Help!
-Most of the major video conference providers have fantastic and comprehensive user guides which you can watch online (e.g. Zoom https://support.zoom.us/hc/en-us/articles/204772869-Zoom-Rooms-User-Guide).
+Most video conferencing providers require you to download software.
+If your hardware is issued by your employer, check with your system administrator as early as possible if your system supports the download.

+Help

+Most of the major video conference providers have fantastic and comprehensive user guides which you can watch online (e.g. Zoom https://support.zoom.us/hc/enus/articles/204772869-Zoom-Rooms-User-Guide).